 After a two-hour break, we will resume our journey with the cattle, which will take us down to Albanyà.
 Once we arrive we will go to the Bassegoda Camp Site, where we will have dinner and spend the night, leaving our horses with the cattle in a nearby field.

-If you would like to see where we will be staying go to the Bassegoda web site, and you will see the small wooden bungalows where we will spend the night.
+We will spend the night in small and comfortable wooden bungalows.
 This is an ideal place for wildlife lovers in the middle of nature.
 It is a door to the wild, for during the following 48 hours the only traces of civilization we will find are some chapels from the eleventh and twelfth centuries and a few houses in ruins.
-There is no phone signal during this time.
+There is no phone signal during this time

 DAY 4: CROSSING THE MASSIF OF BASSEGODA